richessler/wine_oh/README.md

 ### Overview

 **[wine-oh!](https://wine-oh.herokuapp.com/)** is a comprehensive wine application designed to allow a user to search for wines, find professional reviews of wines, technical details, price, food pairings, and more.
-The application will also allow you to locate a store wihtin your vicinity to purchase.
+The application will also allow you to locate a store to purchase a specific wine near your zip code.

 [wine-oh!](https://wine-oh.herokuapp.com/) was developed by [Richard Hessler](http://richardhessler.com/) as the first individual project for the inaugural class of the District of Columbia Web Development Immersive course at [General Assemb.ly](https://generalassemb.ly/washington-dc).
 It was developed over a 5 day sprint and was meant to test what we've learned in the past 5 weeks of class.
 This project will continue to be worked on by the sole deleloper, but a branch of the 'finished project' which was presented on May 30, 2014 will remain.